aomader/OMPromises/README.md

 At that point some people might recognize the resemblance to monads in category theory.
 If not, you might benefit from looking into [Haskell] and its concepts.

-### Combinators - Forming promise combinations besides chains
+### Combinators & Transformers - Forming promise combinations besides chains

 Currently only the following combinators are available, have a look at the documentation for a more detailed explanation.
 Each combinator creates a reasonable progress combination assuming an equal distribution of workload over all supplied promises.

+* `join` - Remove one level of promise wrapping
 * `chain:initial:` - Equal to applying multiple `then:` calls but respects the progress of each promise.
 * `all:` - Waits for all promises to get fulfilled, fails in case any promise fails.